-As a result, if you ask why someone chose a particular brand, they will parrot back to you “price,” “convenience” or “effectiveness.”
-Those, however, are just the rational reasons we use to justify our decisions.

-Which are almost always emotional.
+As a result, if you ask why someone chose a particular brand, they will parrot back to you “price,” “convenience,” or “effectiveness.”
+Those, however, are just the rational reasons we use to justify our decisions, which are almost always emotional.

 Do consumers really compare products?
-In fact, within most categories, prices are similar, efficacy is the entry price into the category and convenience is a table stake.
+In fact, within most categories, prices are similar.
+Efficacy is the entry price into the category, and convenience is a table stake.
 What you discover beyond these vanilla issues separates excellent research from the more mediocre.
 Most branding research simply explores the rational reasons why people decide.

-It asks about needs and wants and usage.
-It’s fine to ask that, but don’t confuse with the real reasons why we all choose.
+It asks about needs and wants, and usage.
+It’s OK to ask that, but don’t confuse it with the real reasons we choose.
 What are the emotional drivers?

 The balance between quantitative and qualitative branding research